-MASTER OF ARTS TABLE Code Title Points Pre/Corequisites SOSC803 Special Topic in Human Rights 15 SOSC880 Qualitative Research Methods and Analysis a 15 SOSC881 Quantitative Research Methods and Analysis a 15 SOSC882 Advanced Social Theory 30 SOSC883 Human Services Organisations a 15 SOSC884 Social Research Design and Analysis 30 SOSC885 Critical Issues in Gender Studies a 15 SOSC886 Ethics and Social Justice 15 SOSC887 Special Topic in the Social Sciences 15 SOSC888 Refugees and Displaced Persons a 30 SOSC889 Restorative Justice in Aotearoa a 15 SOSC890 Critical Issues in Restorative Justice a 15 TRIN801 Interpreting: A Critical Approach 30 IELTS 7 overall or equivalent TRIN802 Translation: A Critical Approach 30 IELTS 7 overall or equivalent Additional H apers · EDUC804 Learning in a Digital Age 30 PACS801 Contemporary Expressions of Pacific Identity 15 PACS802 Political Climate Change in the Pacific 15 PACS803 Pacific Ethnographies: Writing Fieldwork 30 PACS804 (Re)presentation and Representation of the Pacific in Journalism and the Media 15 PACS805 Special Topic in Pacific and Indigenous Development 30 POLS888 Economic Development Theory and Practice a 30 POLS889 Economic Development in Cities and Regions a 30 a.
-Not offered in 2017. b.
+MASTER OF ARTS TABLE Code Title Points Pre/Corequisites SOSC886 Ethics and Social Justice ^a 15 SOSC887 Special Topic in the Social Sciences ^a 15 SOSC888 Refugees and Displaced Persons ^a 30 SOSC889 Restorative Justice in Aotearoa ^a 15 SOSC890 Critical Issues in Restorative Justice ^a 15 TRIN801 Interpreting: A Critical Approach 30 IELTS 7 overall or equivalent TRIN802 Translation: A Critical Approach 30 IELTS 7 overall or equivalent Additional l Papers EDUC804 Learning in a Digital Age 30 PACS801 Contemporary Expressions of Pacific Identity 15 PACS802 Political Climate Change in the Pacific 15 PACS803 Pacific Ethnographies: Writing Fieldwork 30 PACS804 (Re)presentation and Representation of the Pacific in Journalism and the Media 15 PACS805 Special Topic in Pacific and Indigenous Development 30 POLS888 Economic Development Theory and Practice ^a 30 POLS889 Economic Development in Cities and Regions ^a 30 a.
+Not offered in 2018. b.
 Enrolment subject to approval of the programme leader.

-MASTER OF ARTS MANAGEMENT (MArtsMgmt) REGULATIONS
+MASTER OF ARTS MANAGEMENT (MARTSMgmt) REGULATIONS